ohmitek/ArenaShooter/README.md

 ### Description

-Welcome aboard fellow developer, this is where you will find IDGT2022 game project which you are free to contribute to.
+Welcome aboard fellow developer, this is where you will find IDGT2022 game project files which you are free to contribute to.
 You can contribute by submitting your own scripts written in C#, which you think would be amazing for other people to see.

 ### Instructions